 I have made and mastered these easy and delicious stout hot cross buns, and now a supermarket version just pales in comparison.
 I based my recipe on Dan Lepard’s spiced stout buns, adapting it to suit my fruity taste buds and to use my favourite local stout which comes in a 340ml bottle.
 Castle Milk stout has a lovely flavour with hints of chocolate, so it works beautifully with these buns.

 I also added a little more yeast which may have contributed to this too.
-I did however stick to the strange interval kneading routine, but would like to give them a bash doing it another way.
+I did however stick to the strange interval kneading routine but would like to give them a bash by doing it another way.

 I added half cranberries and half raisins because I love the slight tartness the cranberries add, and I have also used 100g soft dried Turkish apricots which I finely chopped.
 A 100g of mixed citrus peel is essential to me and you can buy this already chopped.

-I did a version adding two tablespoons of cocoa powder and this worked out really well, but on the whole I prefer a more traditional spiced bun.
+I did a version adding two tablespoons of cocoa powder and this worked out really well, but on the whole, I prefer a more traditional spiced bun.

 The buns take a while to make in that you start the prep the night before, but the process is pretty effortless as they kind of make themselves.
 They are made by hand with very little kneading involved.
 I’m smitten.